tkent198/hydraulic_wetro/README.md

 :-------------------------:|:-------------------------:
 ![planview](figs/wetro_schematic.png)  |  ![Churchtown](figs/churchtown_HESS.png)

-### Goal
-In Bokhove et al. (2020), a numerical model (based on the equations for open channel flow under the kinematic assumption) is used to determine the relevant time and length scales prior to its construction as a physical model.
-That is, it is a crude and inexpensive model suitable for design purposes but unsuitable as a predictive model -- see the [Wetropolis' design and showcase Github page](https://github.com/obokhove/wetropolis20162020/) . **This page tracks the further development of the hydrodynamic modelling, both mathematically and numerically, with a view to conducting Wetropolis-inspired experiments in flood mitigation and control.**

 ### Taster
 *Preliminary test:* set up the channel geometry, initialised with a constant depth and kinematic velocity.
 The time-dependent left boundary sends a Gaussian pulse into the domain which travels down the channel and flood the plains and city area.
 This 'floodwave' passes out of the domain and river levels recede.